Wildlander-mod/wildlander-mod.github.io/4-WildlanderWorld/4-The-Divines.md

 > Makes sneaking 10% easier.
 > For each of the following: 100 backstabs, 100 locks picked, 100 sneak attacks, 250 items stolen, 200 pockets picked, sneaking is improved by 3% for a maximum 15%, which makes total buff from Nocturnal equal 25%

+{: .highlight }
+Nocturnal will only bless those who have completed the thieves guild quest

 **Auriel**

 Those blessed by Auriel are better at penetrating armor with ranged weapons.
 The champions of Auriel are exalted with substantial increases in all three attributes.